anonimoanemico/puttier/README.md

 # puttier
-Change colors to putty sessions
+Change colors to putty sessions.

 It is possible to use the command line tool, example:

 ```sh